g4br1el/agile21_abstaining/README.md

 ## Preflight

-Before using this, extract la.zip.
+Before using this, extract la.tbz using ```tar -xjf la.tbz```.
 Don't extract the files in la-large-full, they are consumed in this form.

 ## abstaining.py